 The beginning of the game is just breathtaking and spectacular.
 Probably my favorite opening to any game.
 I honestly can’t explain much about the story because everything would be a spoiler.
 All I can say is that you are a man named Booker DeWitt who needs to bring back a girl from the floating city of Columbia named Elizabeth.
 If he brings her back he can wipe away his debt (from gambling).
 The story progresses into a huge twist ending and fully cuts you loose and doesn’t quite answer every question.
 The ending will shock you and even made my jaw drop.
 It’s a beautiful ending that is going to have gamers talking about it for years to come.

 BioShock’s story is also told through the journey.
-There are no pre-rendered cut scenes or anything to break the flow.
+There are no pre-rendered cutscenes or anything to break the flow.
 A lot of the story is told through hidden journals like in previous games.
 There’s a lot of similarities to older BioShock games, but everything is improved upon.
 The combat system still uses the gun and magic attacks, however, you get Vigor this time around.
 They are replenished with Salts that you find instead of Eve Hypos.
 Honestly, the Vigor’s don’t seem as useful as the Plasmids did.
 I pretty much stuck with a couple through the whole game because there are so many guns that these end up being more useful.
 Crow’s Trap is one of my favorites.
 You send angry crows at enemies to pick and stun them, or you can lay traps.
-My most favorite were the shock Vigor.
+My most favorite was the shock Vigor.
 It can stun enemies, but later on, it can chain across enemies and their heads pop.
 There’s one for fire, Bronco lets you throw enemies into the air, there’s a tentacle one that pulls enemies towards you, there’s also one that allows you to charge enemies and cause damage.
 They sound neat, they look neat in action, but the combat is more fast paced and challenging than previous games.